 Her own experience prompted Hix to go back to school after 20 years to earn an advanced degree in social work from the University of Tennessee.
 The support of family and friends; safe, stable, and affordable housing; meaningful work; and financial assistance for her education from the Reintegration Scholarship, were all keys to her recovery.

 Like Louetta, many people with serious and persistent mental illness are able to pursue their goals through education.
-Since 1997, Eli Lilly & Company has encouraged people with schizophrenia and related disorders to continue their education by awarding Lilly Reintegration Scholarships.
+Begining in 1998, Eli Lilly & Company encouraged people with schizophrenia and related disorders to continue their education by awarding Lilly Reintegration Scholarships.
 The funding for these scholarships has now been taken over by the Sidney R. Baer Jr. Foundation, and are renamed the Baer scholarships.

 Learn More about Baer Reintegration Scholarships

 The goal of the Reintegration Scholarship is to help people with schizophrenia and related disorders acquire the educational and vocational skills they need to reintegrate into society, secure meaningful work, and reclaim their lives.

 In 2002, more than 80 people with schizophrenia or related disorders were awarded the third annual Lilly Reintegration Scholarship.
 From a pool of more than 440 applicants, winners were chosen by a panel of independent judges chaired by Ralph Aquila, M.D., director of the Sidney R. Baer Jr. Center in New York.

 Our scholarship winners are pursuing their educational goals at schools such as the University of Chicago, Johns Hopkins University, Tente Marie's Cooking School of San Francisco, Community College of Rhode Island, and more.